Dynamedia/oc-responsecache-plugin/README.md

 ### Notes

-For this plugin to work, you will need to make some minor alterations to your web server so that the generated static files can be served.
+For this plugin to work, you will need to make some minor alterations to your web server configuration so that the generated static files can be served.

 By default, ResponseCache plugin will cache all responses with a 200 (success) response code